ptaiga/organizer/README.md

  - [ ] Variable for auto-naming of repeated tasks
  - [ ] In Week folder separate tasks for tomorrow
  - [ ] Task assigment date in addition to the deadline
+ - [ ] Optimize date visualization (weekday for tasks in current week, hide year for current year tasks, by default 20:59 -> 20:00 (for reduce text))
  - [x] Set time to 20:59 if add date without time
  - [x] In Week folder sort tasks by due_date
  - [x] Add random task in today email